altonhillhouse/Altonhillhouse/pizza-daily.md

 We are pleased to announce we will be offering pizzas for dinner between 6-8pm.

 ### Margherita
-Mozzarella cheese and garlic and tomato sauce. £8
+Mozzarella cheese, basil and garlic and tomato sauce. £8

 ### Chorizo
 Chorizo, mozzarella cheese and garlic and tomato sauce. £10